-Thousands Protested a Proposed Abortion Ban in Poland by Waving Coat Hangers
+Thousands Protested Against a Proposed Abortion Ban by Waving Coat Hangers in Warsaw this Weekend

 Protesters waved wire coat hangers, a symbol of the tens of thousands of abortions performed illegally each year in Poland.

 Thousands protested in front of the Polish parliament on Sunday, after the conservative Prime Minister Beata Szydło announced she'll support the Catholic Church's efforts to completely ban abortion in the country.
-The protest was organized by the recently established left-wing party Razem, in collaboration with Polish anarchists and the Liberal Committee for the Defense of Democracy.
+The protest was organised by recently-established Left wing party Razem, in collaboration with Polish anarchists and the Liberal Committee for the Defence of Democracy.

 Scroll down for more photos: